LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/expense-tracker/index.rst.txt

    Sprint 2 user stories

-As an overview:
+Here's an overview:

 - As a prospective user, I can create an account.
 - As a user, I can login to my account.
 - As a user, I can logout.

-In order to complete these stories he will have to create a ``User`` model, and setup the project’s database.
-He will have to start learning about Diesel (an ORM for Rust, and Postgres) in order to close down this batch of user stories.
+In order to complete these stories, he will have to create a ``User`` model, and setup the project’s database.
+He will have to start learning about Diesel (an ORM for Rust and Postgres) in order to close down this batch of user stories.

-If he completes these three stories, there are more stories planned for future sprints, and stories in the backlog.
+If he completes these three stories, there are more stories planned for future sprints and stories in the backlog.

 .. _et-week-4: